-All medication will be stored in the school office with the exception of inhalers which will be stored in the class first aid boxes.
-The school has emergency inhalers stored in the school office - indicated on the first aid box.
+All medication will be stored in the medical cupboard (staffroom) with the exception of inhalers which will be stored in the class first aid boxes.
+(If stated on the medication it will be stored in the medicines fridge.)
+The school has emergency inhalers stored in the medical cupboard (staffroom) - indicated on the first aid box.
 (Please refer to the Asthma policy for further guidance.)

 If children fall ill during the school day parents will naturally be expected to make arrangements to take the child home.
-It is therefore vitally important that the school is kept advised of up to date contact numbers.
+It is therefore vitally important that the school is kept advised of up-to-date contact numbers.